asiat2/Road-Accident-in-France-Analaysis-and-Visualization-Using-Power-BI/README.md

 # Road-Accident-in-France-Analaysis-and-Visualization-Using-Power-BI
 ## Project objective :
-- Load data from multiple sources
+- Loaded data from multiple sources
 - Applied the necessary transformations to make the data usable
 - Created an appropriate data model and calculated tables
 - Created calculated columns and measures